Authorities say New Mexico gunman who killed 3 was local high school student; still seek motive

 Mayor Nate Duckett said Tuesday both wounded law enforcement officers — a local Farmington officer and a state police officer — were treated and released from a hospital.

-Hebbe said the “suspect randomly fired at whatever entered his head to shoot at,” as bullets pierced a half-dozen houses and several cars.

-It was “honestly one of the most horrific and difficult days that Farmington has ever had as a community,” he said.

-Officers began receiving reports of gunshots at around 10:57 a.m. and the first one arrived at the scene at 11:02 a.m., Hebbe said.
+Officers began receiving reports of gunshots at around 10:57 a.m. and the first one arrived at the scene at 11:02 a.m., Police Chief Steve Hebbe said Monday in a video statement.
 Three minutes later, the gunman had been killed.

 Joseph Robledo, a 32-year-old tree trimmer, said he rushed home after learning that his wife, Jolene, and their year-old daughter had sought shelter in the laundry room when gunshots rang out.
 A bullet went through his daughter’s window and room, without hitting anyone.